 I suggest you book a rental car with airport pickup.

-Hotel Options in Amman: coming soon
+Hotel Options in Amman: Check out Amman’s Five Star Hotels

 Get a quote on renting a car here.